igor-petruk/robustrecipe/src/bread.md

 Place the mixture in a jar or bowl, cover with cling film (poke a small hole for air to escape), and leave at room temperature.
 The container should allow for the leaven to double in size.

 ### 12:00
-In a large bowl, pour 640 g of water and add all of the levain.
+In a large bowl, pour 560 g of water and add all of the levain.
 If it floats, that’s a good sign, but it’s fine if it doesn’t.
 Stir to mix.

 Add both flours and mix directly in the bowl.
 It won’t become uniform yet. **Do not add salt!**

 This step is called **autolysis** — resting the flour and water (and levain, optionally) without salt.
 Though it seems unnecessary, it significantly improves dough structure.

 ### 12:30
-Gradually add the remaining 160 g of water, about 20 g at a time, mixing thoroughly between additions.
+Gradually add the remaining 120 g of water, about 20 g at a time, mixing thoroughly between additions.
 Add all the salt during this step.

-Cover the bowl loosely — some people use a damp towel.
+Cover the bowl loosely with a cling film or use a damp towel.

 This stage is called **bassinage** — adding water after autolysis.
 It’s believed to improve elasticity.
 Some bakers skip this step and simply add most of the water upfront, saving ~20 g for dissolving the salt.